Kendall Jenner Robbed By Someone She Knew? Kardashians Targeted For Theft Again

 Hours before the robbery, the supermodel was working hard.

-Jenner was filming Keeping Up With The Kardashians with her mom, oblivious to the fact that her home was being burgalarized at that moment.
+Jenner was filming Keeping Up With The Kardashians with her mom, oblivious to the fact that her home was being burglarized at that moment.

 Kendall was snapped with her mother and manager Kris Jenner on Wednesday afternoon heading into Whizin Market Square in Agoura Hills for lunch.